KseniaJuravel/Museomics_Fungi/README.md

 ```
  </details>

 SNPs were called using Genome Analysis Toolkit version 4.2.0.0 and 4.2.5.0 according to the GATK Best Practices.
 SNPs and indels were filtered using the following parameters: VariantFiltration, QD < 2.0, LowQD, ReadPosRankSum < −8.0, LowRankSum, FS > 60.0, HightFS, MQRankSum < −12.5, MQRankSum, MQ < 40.0, LowMQ, HaplotypeScore > 13.0, HaploScore.
-Coverages were also calculated using the Genome Analysis Toolkit.
+Coverages were calculated using the Samtools mpileup toolkit.
+Several tools were used to ensure the accuracy of the genomic variants detected from the data.

 The parameters are shown in other fungi recent research: